Key points about vitamin K for newborn babies

 Not giving vitamin K at all means that your baby is at risk of getting a severe, preventable health problem and you should watch closely for any warning signs of bleeding.

-When should I seek help for my baby if they didn't have vitamin K?
+When to seek help for babies who didn't have vitamin K

 If you decide against your baby having vitamin K, make sure to watch very carefully for symptoms of VKDB (vitamin K deficiency bleeding).
-Always see your doctor urgently if your baby has any of the following warning signs:
+Always see your health professional urgently if your baby has any of the following warning signs:

 - easy bruising